andrebarrocas/andrebarrocas.github.io/_pages/about.md

   image: foto.jpeg
   address:

-news: false  # includes a list of news items
+experience: false  # includes a list of experience items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---